finnito/Science/content/12ess/91190/_index.md

 8. Antarctica
     - Diving in Antarctica video (slide 24)
     - Notes on 25-34
-    - Clothing task on slides 35-36
+    - Clothing task on ngā kirita 35-36
     - Finish mapping task from earlier in the week